-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 A. Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: B. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements.
-C. a qualitative and quantitative analysis of the landlord's complaint handling Yes We are working to include this within our complaint reporting system, ERICA, specifically a summary of the complaints Housing 21 has refused to accept where the only records are nationally held, rather than locally.
-The 2023 - 2024 annual complaint performance report would have been compliant based on the previous 2023 Code Handling Code which the data reflects.
-The 2024 - 2025 annual complaint performance report will be compliant once the performance.
-This must also include a summary of the types of complaints the landlord has refused to accept.
-D. any findings of non-compliance with this Code by the Ombudsman.
-E. the service improvements made as a result of the learning from complaints.
-F. any annual report about the landlord's performance from the Ombudsman.
-G. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord. system is in place.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 8.1 Landlords must produce an annual complaints performance and service improvement report for scrutiny and challenge, which must include: a. the annual self-assessment against this Code to ensure their complaint handling policy remains in line with its requirements. b. a qualitative and quantitative analysis of the landlord's complaint handling performance.
+This must also include a summary of the types of complaints the landlord has refused to accept; c. any findings of non-compliance with this Code by the Ombudsman; d. the service improvements made as a result of the learning from complaints; e. any annual report about the landlord's performance from the Ombudsman; and f. any other relevant reports or publications produced by the Ombudsman in relation to the work of the landlord.
+Yes The complaints performance and service improvement report is available on our website for 2023/24 [insert weblink].
+It contains the required information.
 The report is published on our website and shared with the Resident Complaint Panel and other resident groups.

-8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the section of its website relating to complaints.
+8.2 The annual complaints performance and service improvement report must be reported to the landlord's governing body (or equivalent) and published on the on the section of its website relating to complaints.
 The governing body's response to the report must be published alongside this.
 Yes The annual complaints performance and service improvement report is published on Housing 21's website and includes the Board's response as a preface.
 8.3 Landlords must also carry out a self- assessment following a significant restructure, merger and/or change in procedures.
-Yes This will be undertaken if any major restructure or merger takes place.

-8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
-Yes Housing 21 would undertake a further selfassessment in this circumstance.
-8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website.
-Landlords must provide a timescale for returning to compliance with the Code.
-Yes This is included within Housing 21's business continuity plan should a cyber incident occur or extended suspension to our complaint recording system, ERICA, for example.
+Yes This will be undertaken if any major restructure or merger takes place 8.4 Landlords may be asked to review and update the self-assessment following an Ombudsman investigation.
+Yes Housing 21 would undertake a further self assessment in this circumstance.
+8.5 If a landlord is unable to comply with the Code due to exceptional circumstances, such as a cyber incident, they must inform the Ombudsman, provide information to residents who may be affected, and publish this on their website Landlords must provide a timescale for returning to compliance with the Code.
+Yes This is included within Housing 21's business continuity plan should a cyber incident occur or extended suspension to our complaint recording system, ERICA, for example